kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

 ```
  1	advanced                 List available advanced commands
  2	address                  Display your payment address
- 3	balance                  Display how much TRTL you have
+ 3	balance                  Display how much XKR you have
  4	backup                   Backup your private keys and/or seed
  5	exit                     Exit and save your wallet
  6	help                     List this help message
- 7	transfer                 Send TRTL to someone
+ 7	transfer                 Send XKR to someone

-[TRTL trtl]: advanced
+[XKR XKR]: advanced

  8	ab_add                   Add a person to your address book
  9	ab_delete                Delete a person in your address book
  10	ab_list                  List everyone in your address book
- 11	ab_send                  Send TRTL to someone in your address book
+ 11	ab_send                  Send XKR to someone in your address book
  12	change_password          Change your wallet password
  13	make_integrated_address  Make a combined address + payment ID
  14	incoming_transfers       Show incoming transfers